mangelats/buffers/README.md

 In this project I add an abstraction in between the container (vector) and the actual memory, which splits the responsabilities in different interfaces:

- - Allocator (or `std::alloc`): Its responsible to manage slices of memory on the heap.
+ - [Allocator](https://doc.rust-lang.org/std/alloc/trait.Allocator.html) (or [`std::alloc`](https://doc.rust-lang.org/std/alloc/) global allocation functions): Its responsible to manage slices of memory on the heap.
  - Buffer: Its responsability is to read and write values to memory, and aquire and release memory (if it can) but doesn't track what values have been writen, or removed.
  - Container (Vector): Is responsible to manage where the values are

+Note that a buffer will only use an allocator when allocating to the heap.
+Buffers like `ZstBuffer` or `InlineBuffer` never do so.

 At first this abstraction seems a bit unnecessary, but the original need for this split came from trying to make a struct of arrays (SoA) by only managing memory ([see soa_derive's issue](https://github.com/lumol-org/soa-derive/issues/19)).
-This case is different because the data is actually split into multiple slices of memory (which is the whole point of a SoA), so the stadard aproach doesn't work for it.
+This case is special because the data needs to be split into multiple slices of memory (which is the whole point of a SoA), so the stadard aproach doesn't work.
 Once this case was covered I discovered the the new abstraction became composable and could compose optimizations to a buffer really simply.
-One such optimization is an Small Vector Optimization (SVO) which would be really hard to add into the standard (which, in fact, doesn't).
-It also make it possible to use buffers on the stack with `InlineBuffer`.
+One such optimization is an Small Vector Optimization (SVO) which could be really hard to add into the standard (which, in fact, doesn't).
+It also make it possible to use buffers without allocation like `InlineBuffer`.

 Most of the working have been heavily inspired by the standard [`Vec`](https://doc.rust-lang.org/std/vec/struct.Vec.html), `RawVec` (internal only), and [the Rustonomicon's `RawVec`](https://doc.rust-lang.org/nomicon/vec/vec-raw.html).